 - Back of the heel – Called a “pump bump,” this spur can be the result of too much pressure from stiff-backed shoes, or tension from an over-tight Achilles tendon.
 It can create a visible bump on the back of the foot and contribute to heel pain.

 - In a joint – Usually this kind of spur is a complication of arthritis.
 The constant friction from the bones grinding together in your joint triggers your body to build up bone tissue.
 Unfortunately, this can decrease your range of motion and make foot movement more painful.

 Not all bony spurs are painful.
 Most people who develop one don’t even realize it, unless it’s caught on an X-ray.
 For bumps that do cause uncomfortable symptoms, there are ways to take care of them.
 Let our team at Carolina Podiatry Group help you manage your lower limb issues.
-Just call to make an appointment at one of our South Carolina offices: (803) 548-FEET for our location in Fort Mill, or (803) 285-1411 for our office in Lancaster.
+Just call to make an appointment at one of our South Carolina offices: (803) 548-FEET for our location in Indian Land, or (803) 285-1411 for our office in Lancaster.